HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 The following attributes were listed to distinguish these types of experiences from traditional websites:

 - Responsive
-- Progressively-enhanced with service workers
+- Progressively enhanced with service workers
 - Having app-like interactions
 - Fresh
 - Safe